-Applications (see below) for the 2018-19 cohort are now available; all information, including statement, cover sheet, resume, reference form, and transcripts, are due March 30, 2018.
+Applications for the 2019-20 cohort will be available soon; all information, including statement, cover sheet, resume, reference form, and transcripts, are due April 1, 2019.

-2017-18 Student Scholars learn about oysters at Marine Extension on Skidaway Island.
+2017-18 Student Scholars learn about Georgia's growing oyster industry at Marine Extension on Skidaway Island.

 Helping Undergraduates Experience the PSO Mission: The Public Service and Outreach Student Scholars Program